BeatSaberCN/Loqolizer/README.md

 # Loqolizer

 Translate your game and mods.

-For modder, use [sslocalization](https://github.com/frto027/SimpleStupidLocalization) library from qpm to add localize support.
-And make a pull request in [ssl10n.csv](https://github.com/frto027/ssl10n.csv/tree/master), to tell me about how to synchronize your key values.

-For player, install this mod via ... not avaliable.
+This mod is for player.
+For other part, refert to [this](https://github.com/frto027/ssl10n.csv/tree/master).

 For this mod's developer...